lisa-lumos/Apache-Spark/04-spark-execution-model-and-architecture.md

 For these use cases, you must package your app, and submit it to the Spark cluster for execution.

 ## Spark Distributed Processing Model - How your program runs?
+When an application is submitted to Spark, it will create a master process for the app.
+This master process will then create a bunch of workers to distribute and complete the job.

+In Spark terminology, the master is a driver, and the workers are executors.

+The Spark engin ask for a container from the underlying cluster manager, to start the driver process.
+Once started, the driver again will ask for some more containers, to start the executor process.
+This happens for each application.

 ## Spark Execution Modes and Cluster Managers